TITLES AND

 "The Witch" (10/30/55):

-The boys suspect that an eccentric old woman is really a witch—and when Lassie is stricken with a mysterious illness, they think she's put a spell on her.
-Woman: Gertrude Graner.
+The boys suspect that an eccentric old woman who still travels with a horse and buggy and who makes jellies and grows herbs is really a witch—and when Lassie is stricken with a mysterious illness, they think she's put a spell on her.
+Sarah Dibbles: Gertrude Graner.
+Doc Weaver: Arthur Space.

 "The Wild Duck" (11/06/55):

-After a storm Jeff finds and nurses a wild duck that he names "Medwick" (after baseball player "Ducky" Medwick), then frees him in a posted marsh, where he and Porky see two men not only killing ducks, but over the limit as well.
+After a storm Jeff finds and nurses a wild duck that he names "Medwick" (after baseball player "Ducky" Medwick), then frees him in a posted marsh, where he and Porky see two men not only killing ducks, but shooting more than the limit as well.
 Doc Weaver: Arthur Space.
 Clay: Richard Garland.
-With John Cliff.
+With John Cliff as the unnamed hunter; the shorter man is named Al, but is uncredited.

 • Trivia: Mrs. Weaver's name is Nora.